borisngong/Alx-Webstack-Portfolio_BoroHuBMedia/README.md

 ### Create a `.env` File

-In the root directory of the project, create a `.env` file to store your environment variables:
+In BoroHubmedia_Backend directory, create a `.env` file to store your environment variables:

 ```bash
 touch .env